State of Child Care Services in North Florida During the Coronavirus

 What Is Being Done to Help Child Care and VPK Centers to Stay Afloat?

-The Office of Early Learning (OEL), in addition to waiving the parent fee, will continue to pay centers per child enrolled before the crisis for those who are part of the subsidized school readiness program and VPK while providers are open.
+The Division of Early Learning (OEL), in addition to waiving the parent fee, will continue to pay centers per child enrolled before the crisis for those who are part of the subsidized school readiness program and VPK while providers are open.

 Additionally, they are: